ibm-cloud-docs/billing-usage/subscription_codes.md

 Only the account owner or a user with the Editor or Administrator role on the Billing account management service can apply the subscription code.
 If you don't have access to apply subscription codes, the account owner or administrator can provide access.
 For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).

 1. Open the email with the subscription code.

-    If you bought a subscription and didn't receive your subscription code, [contact us](https://www.ibm.com/cloud?contactmodule){: external} or email Sales at CloudDigitalSales@us.ibm.com to request for it to be sent again.{: note}
+    If you bought a subscription and didn't receive your subscription code, [contact us](https://www.ibm.com/cloud?contactmodule){: external} or email Sales at CloudDigitalSales@us.ibm.com to request for it to be sent again.
+    {: note}

-2. Click **Add subscription**.
+2. Click **Add subscription** to add it to an existing account.
 3. Sign in to the console with your IBMid and password.
 4. From the modal, choose the account you'd like to add the subscription to, select **I understand**, and then click **Add**.

-To manually apply the subscription code, complete the following steps:
+To manually apply the subscription code to an existing account, complete the following steps:

 1. In the {{site.data.keyword.cloud}} console, go to **Manage > Account**, and select **Account settings**.
 1. Click **Apply code**.